Security Alert: Dridex Malware, Banking Infostealer, Spreads Again [UPDATED]

 Spam reaches the potential victim directly.

 It’s every cyber criminal’s dream to hit their potential victims as close to home as possible.
-And the user’s email address is what we could call home, if we’d ever look for one online.
+And the user’s email address is what we could call home if we’d ever look for one online.

 Spam emails can include attachments and links.

-Malicious actors have the opportunity to include infected attachments and links into spam emails.
+Malicious actors have the opportunity to include infected attachments and links in spam emails.
 One click on the link and the victim is redirected to a rogue website that downloads malware onto the system.
 Just download the attachment and open it, and you can become infected with anything from spyware, financial malware, keyloggers or ransomware.

 Source: AV Test

 It’s easy to target spam campaigns to reach a certain country or region.

 Malware creators invest a lot of resources into harvesting email addresses so they can send their malicious campaigns (check out how they do it below).
 When collecting email addresses, they often know where their potential victims are from, so they can target their attacks to the countries or regions they are after.